IsaacTomeho/VoiceAssistant/README.md

 To use the script, run it in a Python interpreter and follow the prompts.
 The assistant will listen for your input and respond accordingly.

+## Requirements
+A chromedriver is needed for 'searchchrome' functionalities to work

 Note: The script may not work properly if the required modules are not installed.
 To install the required modules, run the following command in your terminal:

 pip install -r requirements.txt
-*A chromedriver is needed for 'searchchrome' functionalities to work